karpov-anatolii/sweetytron/README.md

 # sweetytron
-Online store with admin page
+Online store with admin page.
+The live-instance is sweetytron.com.ua